groonga/groonga/doc/source/reference/query_expanders/tsv.rst

 You need to register ``query_expanders/tsv`` as a plugin before you use ``QueryExpanderTSV``::

-  register query_expanders/tsv
+  plugin_register query_expanders/tsv

 Usage
 -----

-You just add ``--query_expansion QueryExpanderTSV`` parameter to ``select`` command::
+You just add ``--query_expander QueryExpanderTSV`` parameter to ``select`` command::

-  select --query "QUERY" --query_expansion QueryExpanderTSV
+  select --query "QUERY" --query_expander QueryExpanderTSV

 If ``QUERY`` has registered synonyms, they are expanded.
 For example, there are the following synonyms.